BlendingJake/JTools-JS/README.md

  * reusing `Formatter` can improve performance by 210x.

 ## Changelog
+ * `1.1.2`
+   * Version `1.1.1` was skipped to keep on track with `JTools-Py`
+   * Catch and handle `Extraneous Input Error`
+   * Change `JQL` so that field and special names must only contain `[-a-zA-Z0-9_]`. `$index` can be used to get fields with prohibited characters.
+The change was to support more formatting use-cases, like `Age: @age, DOB: @dob`, which previously would have failed because the `,` would have been considered part of the field name.
+   * Change `Formatter` so that `fallback` is just a string that is substituted for invalid queries, instead of being the entire return value.
+Previously, `"Age: @missing"` would result in `None`, not it results in `"Age: <missing>"`.
+   This change allows for better debugging as it becomes clear exactly which queries are failing.
+   * Add function docstrings

  * `1.1.0`
    * Rename `Getter` to `Query` to more accurately describe what the class does
    * Migrate queries to use `JQL`